Secure your Wi-Fi against hackers in 10 steps

 When you've identified the culprit, head to the "access control" section of your router controls, which is MAC filtering by another name.
 Here you can either block all new devices, so before anything can join the network you'd have to whitelist the device's MAC address, or block individual devices by blacklisting their MAC.

 It isn't foolproof: most devices allow their MAC to be changed in software, so a determined hacker could clone a device that you whitelist and gain access.
 Ultimately, if you don't want someone to use your Wi-Fi, don't give them the password.
 If they're already using it, then change the password to something more complex.

-This will give you the advantage of being able to securely access your home network, across an encrypted internet tunnel, when you're away.
-It gives you the same end-to-end encryption as a subscription service, so you can securely use that coffee shop or hotel Wi-Fi, but with no fees or bandwidth implications.
-You'll almost certainly need a Dynamic DNS (DDNS) service to resolve a domain name to your router as a home user, to get around the fact that most ISPs don't offer a static IP address for your router; the free-to-use No-IP is as good as any for this.
+Doing so means being able to access your home network in a secure way through an encrypted tunnel when you're not connected to your network.
+This also offers the same level of end-to-end encryption as a paid-for service, meaning you can securely browse the web from public spaces without fear of data leakage or interception.
+In order to do so smoothly, you'll probably need a Dynamic DNS (DDNS) service to resolve a domain name to your router as a home user, to skirt around the fact most ISPs don't offer a static IP address for your router.
+The free-to-use No-IP is as good as any for this.

 10. Set up a guest network

 Passing the Wi-Fi password to everyone who visits your home, including your friends and family, means by definition you're diluting your home network security, and raising the chances that this passwords falls into the wrong hands.
 They might, after all, accidentally leak the password to somebody else, albeit against their will.
 One way of maintaining the integrity of your network is by changing the password each and every time you hand out the code - although this may prove incredibly inconvenient not only for your routine visitors, but also for yourself and members of your household.